Busy-Boys/project-1/README.md

 ### Creating a feature branch

 1. **DON’T BE A NOOB LIKE ME 😂**
-2. Make sure you are on the main branch!!!
-As these are the files you want to be working from! `git checkout main`
+2. Make sure you are on the main branch!!! (and it is up to date `git pull`) As these are the files you want to be working from! `git checkout main`
 3. Create feature branch `git checkout -b <branch name>`

 example name. `m10-search-by-title`